openenergymonitor/guide/source/applications/solar-pv.markdown

 See Solar PV tab of [Setup > Required Hardware](/setup/)

-The Emoncms setup instructions below are applicable to both the emonPi and the emonTx where CT1 is solar generation and CT2 is either site-consumption (Type 1 system) or import/export (Type 2 system).
-If using an emonTx to monitor generation or site-consumption substitute the 'log to feed' instructions to use an input from the emonTx instead of emonPi.
+The Emoncms setup instructions below are applicable to both the emonPi and the emonTx where CT1 is either site-consumption (Type 1 system) or import/export (Type 2 system) and CT2 is solar generation.
+If using an emonTx to monitor generation or site-consumption substitute the 'log to feed' instructions to use an input from the emonTx instead of emonPi (CT4 on the emontx a 0-4kW channel providing higher accuracy for this range and may be suitable for the solar CT if system capacity is less than 4kW).

 ### {% linkable_title Sensor Installation %}